 2. Olives and olive oil

-3. Poultry and seafood
+3. Poultry and marine animals

 4. Dark chocolate

-6. Allium vegetables like garlic and onions
+6. Allium vegetables such as garlic and onions

-7. Cruciferous vegetables like kale and broccoli
+7. Cruciferous vegetables such as kale and broccoli

 8. Coconut oil